Staffing and Non-partisanship Survey (SNPS)

 Data are collected directly from survey respondents.

-Each person in the sample is contacted by e-mail and invited to complete an electronic questionnaire available on the Statistics Canada website.
+Each person in the survey frame is contacted by e-mail and invited to complete an electronic questionnaire available on the Statistics Canada website.
+Under some conditions, some employees who do not have an email at work will be invited to participate in the survey by using an Anonymous portal.

-During collection, reminder e-mails were sent on a regular basis to participants who have not submitted their electronic questionnaire.
+During collection, reminder e-mails will be sent on a regular basis to participants who have not submitted their completed electronic questionnaire.

 View the Questionnaire(s) and reporting guide(s) .